jonathan904/symfony-docs/quick_tour/the_architecture.rst

 your own bundles.
 It makes it easy to pick and choose which features to enable in your application and optimize them the way you want.

+For beginners:
+Within the project we created a file.php usually called, the name of the folder of my project, followed by the name of the bundle folder.
+That is, if my project is called JAS, and the folder of my bundle is called TutorialBundle, my Bundle JASTutorialBundle be called, that is to follow a standard symfony project.

 Registering a Bundle
 ~~~~~~~~~~~~~~~~~~~~